MasterJ93/ATProtoKit/API_GUIDELINES.md

 - Major updates to this project should only apply to `ATProtoKit`’s major updates.

 ## Swift API Design Guidelines
-The [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/) sets the foundation of these guidelines.
-These guidelines follow the parent guidelines fairly strictly, and should only deviate from it if it’s 100% necessary and if there’s no other logical way to get around it.
+The [Swift API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/) sets the foundation for these principles.
+Adherence to these guidelines is strict, and should only deviate from it if it’s 100% necessary and if there’s no other logical way to get around it.

 ## Fundamentals
 - For code, the maximum length of a line is 170 characters.
 However, this isn’t a strong goal to have: it can be much longer than this.
 - For documentation, the maximum length of a line is also 170 characters.
-However, this _is_ a strict rule: if you need to break it down into multiple lines, then that’s fine.
+However, this _is_ a strict rule: if necessary, break it down into smaller lines.
 - Documentation lines should use the triple slashes (`///`) rather than the multi-block delimiter (`/** */`).
 - Everything in the project must be written in American English.
 - All methods/functions, classes, structs, enums, and properties need to display their access keywords.
 The only permitted keywords used in this project are `public`, `internal`, `private`, and `fileprivate`: